-In this post I thought I would share my current experience with self-doubt and freaking out after making big decisions.
+In this post I thought I would share my current experience with self-doubt and ow I’m growing as a person after making big decisions.
 Decisions which feel very uncomfortable but will help me reach my goals in the long run.

 In 2018 I failed to achieve my blogging goals, in fact I didn’t even come close.
 I didn’t reach my financial goals and I didn’t do the projects which I had planned to do.
 Which in a way make sense, because how could I have reached my financial goals if I haven’t taken the necessary action.

 Basically, throughout the whole of 2018 I stood in my own way of success, I kept myself feeling busy with “busy work” but avoided all of the hard, uncomfortable but necessary tasks which would grow both my business and my own self-development journey.